Van der Waals heterostructure configuration effect on exciton and thermoelectric characteristics: Introduction

 \section{Introduction}

+As the world attempts to achieve Net Zero, the transition from fossil-based to sustainable energy sources is critical.
+There is a rush to scale technology improvements along the clean energy value chain, and photovoltaic~(PV) systems and gadgets have gained popularity in this regard.
+However, the most significant impediment to these technological advancements is the efficiency of the devices~\cite{LDPRXCXNZ_2022, MFFVAL_2014}.
+Materials employed in the manufacturing of these devices are recognized to have a role, owing to the intrinsic properties they possess, and this has prompted research into innovative materials that will solve the shortcomings of those already in use.

-2D van der Waals heterostructures are a preferred choice for high-efficiency solar devices.
-A 2D material can exhibit remarkable features, particularly in optics and electron transport, due to strong covelent bonding that provides in-plane stability and van der Waals forces that bind the stack together, as well as electron-hole pairing in adjacent layers.
+2D van der Waals heterostructures are one type of material being studied for high-efficiency solar cells.
+A 2D material can have exceptional properties, particularly in optics and electron transport, because to strong covalent bonding, which provides in-plane stability, van der Waals forces, which hold the stack together, and electron-hole pairing among adjacent layers~\cite{SLKWTOKT_2016}.

-Interlayer electron-hole pairing occurs in a 2D van der Waals heterostructure when there is free space between the bottom of the conduction band and the top of the valence band, and forces take place between atoms or electron density sections.Thus, interlayer electron-hole pairing in varied configurations is expected to profoundly impact photon absorption and optical characteristics in solar cells.
-Hot electrons released during solar cell heating, on the other hand, have the ability to affect optical characteristics across multiple layers.
+Interlayer electron-hole pairing occurs in a 2D van der Waals heterostructure as there is a vacuum between the bottom of the conduction band and the top of the valence band, and the intermolecular interactions between uneven electron density layers separate them.
+Thus, interlayer electron-hole pairing in various configurations is anticipated to have a major impact on photon absorption and optical properties in solar cells.

+At moderate temperatures, exciton-binding energy maintains electron-hole pairing until the exciton dissociates into hot electrons at high temperatures due to solar cell heating, causing hot carriers to populate the conduction band or emit light as carriers drop from conduction to valence band with the release of Helmholtz free energy, or cooling hot carriers for a longer lifetime at a higher energy level.
+Hot carrier relaxation is often associated with the appearance of new unoccupied states, which distinguishes materials that increase density of state as they heat.
+This is often referred to as the thermoelectric effect.

-However, a thorough knowledge of interlayer electron-hole pairing and hot electrons in relation to the configuration of a 2D van der Waals heterostructure is still lacking due to inaccurate estimates of band gap and band aligment at interfaces~\cite{SLKWTOKT_2016}.
+Therefore, a thorough understanding of interlayer electron-hole pairing and hot electrons is critical for constructing a 2D van der Waals heterostructure in various configurations.
+However, such a system is computationally expensive, and density functional theory approaches based on the Beth-Salpeter Equation (BSE) are exceedingly expensive for computing band gaps and band alignment at 2D semiconductor interfaces~\cite{RFSPWKTK_2016, BKR_1981, LSOTTKS_2015}.

-Density functional theory calculations are notoriously challenging for determining band gaps and band alignment at interfaces of 2D semiconductor .
-To get reliable band energies, many-body perturbation theory, such as the GW approximation, and the Bethe Salpeter Equation (BSE) should be used, with excition effects incorporated~\cite{BXDIJDLP_2020}.
-However, the computational expense of such approaches renders them inappropriate for van der Waals hetrostructures containing more than a few stacked layer.